Outbuildings along the South Lane

 Conditions Governing Access

 This collection is open for research during scheduled appointments.
 Researchers must complete the Washington Library’s Special Collections and Archives Registration Form before access is provided.
 The library reserves the right to restrict access to certain items for preservation purposes.

 From the Collection: 89 Linear Feet (Variety of container sizes based on photograph sizes and material types.
 Over-sized items are housed in drawers.)

 Language of Materials

-Black and white photograph of the south lane and outbuildings including the wash house, smokehouse, and circle storehouse.
+Black and white photograph of the south lane with outbuildings including the smokehouse, wash house, coach house, and stable.

 Accession number "RP-2219 ; Photo-6608av" appears on the reverse pf the image.